brad-j/cld-get-assets/README.md

 - Fetch assets based on various parameters
 - Save assets information to a CSV file
 - Manage Cloudinary credentials
+- Support for including tags and metadata in the CSV

 ## Installation